Tunchiie/GenreGenie/README.md

 Figure 3: Confusion matrix illustrating correct and incorrect predictions for each genre.

-The confusion matrix provides a genre-targeted breakdown of true positives, false positives, and false negatives.
-For instance, the model correctly identifies 'Drama' but often mistakes 'Romance' for 'Drama,' suggesting overlapping emotional tones and overview structures.
+The model correctly identifies 'Drama' but often mistakes 'Romance' for 'Drama,' suggesting overlapping emotional tones and overview structures.
 It also struggles with underrepresented genres such as 'Documentary,' often defaulting to more frequent genres.

 #### Genre Popularity Trends